tahoe-lafs/tahoe-lafs/docs/configuration.rst

   "which peers am I connected to" list), and the shortened form (the first few characters) is recorded in various log messages.

+``access.blacklist``

+  Gateway nodes may find it necessary to prohibit access to certain files.
+The web-API has a facility to block access to filecaps by their storage index, returning a 403 "Forbidden" error instead of the original file.
+For more details, see the "Access Blacklist" section of `<frontends/webapi.rst>`_.

 Example
 =======